 - No access to international stock exchanges

-If you like the sound of our top stock broker pick, eToro, below we have outlined a handy step-by-step guide on how you can use the platform to buy Amazon stock.
+Below we have outlined a handy guide on how you can use the platform to buy Amazon stock.

 Step 1: Search for Amazon (AAPL) Stock

 Trading platforms list thousands of tradable financial instruments on its site, so you’ll need to locate the NASDAQ marketplace and find Amazon.
 To get started, search for Amazon in the search box at the top of the page, and click on the corresponding result.

 You will now need to click on the ‘Trade’ button, which will then populate the order form.